|

 Afghanistan, when he was attacked with an enemy improvised

+explosive device.
 "Friends and family are remembering U.S. Army Spc.
 Samuel

 Watts as a fearless young man who long wanted to join the